 - Nonprofit Organization any nonprofit corporation qualified to do business in California and qualified under § 501(c)(3) of the Internal Revenue Code.
-(Public Resources Code § 80002(j)) - Overdraft the condition of the groundwater basin or aquifer where the average annual amount of water extracted exceeds the average annual supply of water to a basin or aquifer. - Overdraft Allocation Quantified amount of water allocated that exceeds the sustainable yield and are contributing to conditions of long-term overdraft, where the average annual amount of water extracted for a long-term period, generally 10 years or more, exceeds the long-term average annual supply of water to the basin, plus any temporary surplus.
-Overdraft allocations are not transferable or bankable within or outside of the basin and under this program must be permanently eliminated.
-(Water Code § 10735(a)) - Project and Proposal for purposes of the Guidelines and PSPs, these two terms are interchangeable and refers to all the supporting documentation submitted that details the Project and actions that are proposed for funding pursuant to an application for a grant.
+(Public Resources Code § 80002(j)) - Overdraft the condition of the groundwater basin or aquifer where the average annual amount of water extracted exceeds the average annual supply of water to a basin or aquifer. - Overdraft Allocation Quantified amount of groundwater pumping allocation that exceeds the sustainable or native yield (ac-ft/acre) and is contributing to conditions of long-term overdraft.
+Overdraft allocations (i.e., "transition water") are being used as growers transition to the sustainable yield allocations to meet groundwater sustainability goals.
+Overdraft allocations are not transferable or bankable within or outside of the basin and under LandFlex must be permanently eliminated. - Project and Proposal for purposes of the Guidelines and PSPs, these two terms are interchangeable and refers to all the supporting documentation submitted that details the Project and actions that are proposed for funding pursuant to an application for a grant.
 The application will describe a single proposal/project.
 However, each application can contain multiple components that collectively makeup a single proposal/project. - Proposition 68 "California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access For All Act of 2018", and as set forth in Division 45 of the Public Resources Code. - Public Agency any State agency or department, special district, joint powers authority, city, county, city and county, or other political subdivision of the State. - Public Utility as defined in Public Utilities Code section 216. - Recharge Area the area that supplies water to an aquifer in a groundwater basin. - Reimbursable Costs costs that may be repaid by State grant funds.
-Reimbursable costs must be incurred after the effective date listed for the specific solicitation in the PSP, and may include the reasonable costs of engineering, design, land and easement, legal fees, preparation of environmental documentation, environmental mitigation, project-related mileage, and project implementation including administrative costs and incidental costs directly related to the funded project.
+Reimbursable costs must be incurred after the effective date listed for the specific solicitation in the Guidelines, and may include the reasonable costs of engineering, design, land and easement, legal fees, preparation of environmental documentation, environmental mitigation, project-related mileage, and project implementation including administrative costs and incidental costs directly related to the funded project.